lfurtkevicova/gislab-my-notes/docs/practice/practice-desktop.rst

 Let's see example custom installation of **latest GDAL version** from source code.

-At first client's root should be entered.
+At first client's ``root`` and ``image`` backup is recommended.
+In a next step interactive shell in GIS.lab client's ``root`` should be entered.

 .. code:: sh

+   $ sudo tar cjf /mnt/backup/root-`date -I`.tar.bz2 /opt/gislab/system/clients/desktop/root
+   $ sudo cp -a /opt/gislab/system/clients/desktop/image /mnt/backup/image-`date -I`
    $ sudo gislab-client-shell -i

-Then compilation and installation of GDAL should be executed.
+Then compilation and installation of GDAL can be executed.

 .. code:: sh